Intercalated BSc in Clinical Sciences

 An opportunity to undertake basic or clinical research

 Students will undertake supervised research projects in the world-class laboratories of the University of Bristol and Bristol Hospitals.
-Example of research projects offered in 2014/15.

 Find out more about the school's world class translational research.

 Find out more about intercalated degrees at Bristol and how to apply.